 Poland regularly reports hate crime data to ODIHR.
 Poland's Criminal Code contains several substantive offences.
-Data reported to ODIHR include crimes of incitement to hatred.
-Hate crime data is collected by the Department of Control, Complaints and Petitions of Ministry of the Interior, the General Police Headquarters, the Internal Security Agency, the Preparatory Proceedings Office of the General Prosecutor's Office, the Ministry of Justice, the Institute of National Remembrance – General Commission for the Prosecution of Crimes against the Polish Nation and the Ombudsman's Office.
-Hate crime data is regularly published.
-Poland conducts a victimization survey containing questions on hate crimes.
+Data reported to ODIHR include cases of incitement to hatred.
+Hate crime data are collected by the Department of Control, Complaints and Petitions of the Ministry of the Interior, the General Police Headquarters, the Internal Security Agency, the Preparatory Proceedings Office of the General Prosecutor's Office, the Ministry of Justice, the Institute of National Remembrance – General Commission for the Prosecution of Crimes against the Polish Nation and the Ombudsman's Office.
+Hate crime data are regularly published.
+The Institute of Justice conducts a victimization survey containing questions on hate crimes.

 Hate crimes recorded by police

 The numbers presented here refer to police investigations initiated as hate crimes.
 The numbers also include incidents of hate speech, which are considered crimes under Polish penal law.

 The United Nations Committee on the Elimination of Racial Discrimination (CERD) published relevant recommendations in its "Concluding observations on the combined twenty-second to twenty-fourth periodic reports of Poland."

 Racism and xenophobia, Bias against Roma and Sinti, Bias against other groups - Sexual orientation or gender identity

 The United Nations Committee against Torture published relevant recommendations in its "Concluding observations on the seventh periodic report of Poland."